the core kit of

 "Common -ve" Decoder) of the LEDs, whilst their other

 terminal connects to the Decoder outputs.
-The cables &
+The Core

 Kit Component Manual will help with all that too.